We may earn commissions or other compensation for purchases made through links in this post.

 Everyday Health strongly discourages the popping of a boil by yourself because this can result to further infection.
 With the help of a warm compress, wait for the boil to develop the head and burst on its own.

 When the boil has finally burst, wash it with soap, and apply the infected area with an antibacterial gel.

 3. Consult A Doctor If The Infection Is Not Cleared

-With the help of warm compress and poultice, your infection should clear up in a matter of days, but if not, then make an appointment with your physician, especially if you’re also suffering from fever.
+With the help of warm compresses and poultices, a minor infection can clear up in a matter of days, but if not, then make an appointment with your physician, especially if you’re also suffering from fever.
 If a boil has worsened quickly or has become extremely painful, see your doctor.

 No matter what, when in doubt, seek professional guidance.

 This was a guest post, originally published in December of 2016.
 Hopefully you found some of this information useful.